 8.1 General

-All requirements in this section shall be verified when Doppler conditions related to satellite motion for DL in service link are set to zero and delay conditions are set to constant for all types of satellites.

 8.1.1 Receiver antenna capability

 The performance requirements are based on UE(s) that utilize one or more antenna receivers.

 For all test cases, the SNR is defined as

 where NRX denotes the number of receiver antenna connectors and the superscript receiver antenna connector j.
 The above SNR definition assumes that the REs are not precoded.
 The SNR definition does not account for any gain which can be associated to the precoding operation.
 The relative power of physical channels transmitted is defined in TS 36.102[11] Annex C. The SNR requirement applies for the UE categories given for each test.